janko/janko.io/_posts/2016-10-31-better-file-uploads-with-shrine-processing.md

 ---
 title: "Better File Uploads with Shrine: Processing"
 tags: shrine
-excerpt: "This is the 4th part of a series of blog posts about Shrine.
-In this part I talk about doing file processing with Shrine, both on upload and on-the-fly."
+excerpt: "<p>This is the 4th part of a series of blog posts about Shrine.
+In this part I talk about doing file processing with Shrine, both on upload and on-the-fly.</p>"
 comments: disqus
 ---